ASFHyP3/hyp3-docs/docs/using/api.md

 Importantly, the `files` block provides download links for the product files.

-For large queries not all jobs may be provided single request.
-In this case there will be a `next` key in the response that will continue the query (this response may be similarly truncated and include a `next` key).
+For large queries results may be truncated.
+In this case there will be a `next` key in the response that will contain a url to continue the query (this response may be similarly truncated and include a `next` key).
 ```JSON
 {
   "jobs": [